 Please take the time to read through this Parent Handbook as it has the answers to many of the questions you may have about our camp program.
-If you have questions that are not addressed in this handbook please do not hesitate to contact us.
+If you have questions that are not addressed in this handbook, please do not hesitate to contact us.
 We want you to have all the information you need!

 ICC's summer programs are far more than a fun week away from home.
 Yes, campers have fun at our pool, on our horses, skiing on our massive lake, and at all the other awesome activities.
 However, ICC's main purpose is to develop relationships, relationships with each other and our Creator.
 At ICC we talk a lot about family because we consider our campers to be a part of the ICC family.
 As a family that centers itself on God and His Word, we seek to encourage each other to a deeper relationship with God through all of our activities and programs at ICC.
-Our theme this summer is "Be Brave."
-During summer camp we will discover together what it means to stand up for our beliefs in the midst of trials as we take a look at the life of Joseph from the Bible.
+Our theme this summer is "The Ultimate Promise."
+During summer camp we will discover together what it means to believe in God's promises as we take a look at the life of Moses from the Bible.